 Here by I would try to put forward the needy institutes that provide the best volunteering opportunities for the travelers in India.
 Please note that I am putting only those organisations which are not too famous with people and really need the volunteers.

 While it would help you spend less along with a great experience, it is a moral responsibility that you devote to the work at the institutions sincerely.
 Those who would be identified as taking the opportunities for granted and not working sincerely shall be immediately dismissed.
 Read more

-It is said that if you want to explore the traditional cultural of Rajasthan, head straightaway to Jaisalmer.
+It is said that if you want to explore the traditional culture of Rajasthan, head straightaway to Jaisalmer.
 And this indeed is the best advice.
 The city of Jaisalmer has successfully preserved and revived its traditional art and culture.
 The colourful Bandhani Lahengas, paghdis (turbans), most expressive puppets and tinkling ornaments, make this a cultural paradise.
-There can never be enough description about the architecture on this city that has a magic to leave each one awestruck.
-Here is the list of things to do in Jaisalmer, so that you don’t miss out the best part of it.
+There can never be enough description of the architecture in this city that has a magic to leave each one awestruck.
+Here is the list of Best things to do in Jaisalmer, so that you don’t miss out the best part of it.
 Read more